When Does Embedding Magnitude Matter? A Cross-Task Functional-Symmetry Framework: E5 Experiments and Analysis

-\paragraph{Analysis.} The dramatic improvement in DNorm performance (from 28.00 to 58.82 on Multi-hop, a +110\% gain) suggests that E5's architectural constraint (pre-training with normalized embeddings) can be partially overcome with sufficient fine-tuning data.
-With 80K samples, the model lacks the capacity to restructure its representations to exploit document magnitude; with 500K samples, meaningful magnitude-relevance patterns emerge.
-However, Cosine remains optimal for in-domain evaluation, indicating that E5's pre-trained representations are fundamentally optimized for angular similarity, and magnitude learning provides complementary benefits primarily on out-of-distribution tasks.
+\paragraph{Analysis.} DNorm shows dramatic improvements on out-of-domain benchmarks with more training data: BEIR (+14.64), BRIGHT (+7.32), and Multi-hop (+30.98, from 28.00 to 58.98).
+This suggests that E5's architectural constraint (pre-training with normalized embeddings) can be overcome with sufficient finetuning data.
+With 80K samples, the model lacks the capacity to restructure its representations to exploit query magnitude (DNorm normalizes documents and preserves query magnitude); with 500K samples, meaningful query-magnitude--relevance patterns emerge, particularly benefiting out-of-domain generalization.

 \paragraph{Data scaling analysis.} Figure~\ref{fig:e5_data_scaling} visualizes the performance improvement when scaling training data from 80K to 500K.
-The key observation is that \emph{magnitude-aware methods benefit disproportionately from additional training data}.
-DNorm shows the largest gains across all out-of-domain benchmarks: +30.83 on Multi-hop, +12.18 on BEIR, and +8.34 on BRIGHT.
-In stark contrast, Cosine shows minimal improvement ($\Delta < 3$ NDCG@10), indicating that magnitude-unaware training cannot leverage additional data to improve out-of-domain generalization.
-This asymmetry demonstrates that learning to exploit document magnitude requires sufficient training signal to restructure representations; E5's architectural constraint (pre-training with normalized embeddings) can be overcome given enough fine-tuning data.
+DNorm shows the largest gains across all out-of-domain benchmarks: +30.98 on Multi-hop, +14.64 on BEIR, and +7.32 on BRIGHT.
+On in-domain benchmarks, DNorm also improves substantially (+7.49), becoming comparable to Cosine.
+This demonstrates that E5's architectural constraint (pre-training with normalized embeddings) can be overcome with sufficient finetuning data, enabling magnitude-aware training to achieve strong performance on both in-domain and out-of-domain tasks.